-- Riddling Sphinx: This story is chock-full of sphinxes, so this is a major plot point; Tezzeret has all sorts of riddles to solve.
+- Riddling Sphinx/Riddle Me This: This story is chock-full of sphinxes, so this is a major plot point; Tezzeret has all sorts of riddles to solve.

 - Super Mode: Thanks to a quick injection of sangrite into the bloodstream.

-- Switching P.O.V.: Third-person omniscient in the Metal Island sections, first-person in Tezzeret's sections, third-person limited from Bolas's point of view in the epilogue, and with a few chapters from the point of view of Jace and Baltrice.
+- Switching P.O.V.: Third-person omniscient in the Metal Island sections, first-person in Tezzeret's sections, third-person limited from Bolas's point of view in the epilogue, and with one chapter each from the point of view of Jace and Baltrice.

 - Time Master: Clockworkers.
 Silas Renn can manipulate the flow of time and even reach into or travel between alternate timelines.